liborty/indxvec/README.md

 ```

 ## Release Notes (Latest First)

+**Version 1.0.2** - Added function `occurs` that efficiently counts occurrences of specified items in a set with repetitions.

 **Version 1.0.1** - Some code style tidying up.
 Added function `binsearchdesc` for completeness and symmetry with `binsearch`.